Ergodic Estimates of One-Step Numerical Approximations for Superlinear SODEs: Applications to Superlinear SODEs

 \section{Applications to Superlinear SODEs}

-This section will apply the results in Theorem \ref{tm-err} to a family of one-step approximations for superlinear SODEs.
+This section applies the results of Theorem \ref{tm-err} to a family of one-step approximations for superlinear SODEs.

-Though one can utilize the same methodology to handle a large class of examples, we focus on several recently studied one-step numerical schemes--including the tamed Euler, projected Euler, and backward Euler methods in Example \ref{ex-sde}.
+Although the same methodology can handle a broad class of examples, we focus on several recently studied one-step numerical schemes, including the tamed Euler, projected Euler, and backward Euler methods, in Example \ref{ex-sde}.